OoSparkleoO/Vanilla-Item-plus/brochure/brochure.md

 ![](infinite_vault_structure_1.png) ![](infinite_vault_structure_up1.png)

-2.Then build a chessboard like flat with block of netherite and block of gold.
+2.Then build a chessboard like flat with block of netherite and block of gold, and put end rods on the beacons.

 ![](infinite_vault_structure_2.png) ![](infinite_vault_structure_up2.png)